ph17/Dust/README.md

 - The codeblock theme is based on [Dracula](https://github.com/dracula/dracula-theme).
 - New default accent color.
 - Accent color can be changed.
+- New folder icon
+- Google Material Icon for files
-- Graph View lines match the accent color but they're slightly darker.
+- Graph View lines match the accent color but they're slightly brighter.
 - More discrete status bar.
 - [Full Calendar Plugin](https://github.com/davish/obsidian-full-calendar) support (the events **will** match your accent color).
 - And some other minor changes...